VoLKyyyOG/MAST30034_Python/tutorials/sample_answers.md

   loss <- MSE(y_test, y_pred)
   ```
   - No. The standardization is carried out before the train-test split.
 This leaks information from validation set to model training.
+- What happens when input matrix is not full rank?
+  - Resulting $\beta$ is not unique.